 8.1 Introduction

-In order to ensure that the boundary of the Dereham Conservation Area remains relevant, this Appraisal has reviewed the extent of the designation and has recommended alterations to the boundary below.
+In order to ensure that the boundary of the Dereham Conservation Area remains relevant, this Appraisal has reviewed the extent of the designation and has made alterations to the boundary below.
 The process is in accordance with the Planning (Listed Buildings and Conservation Areas) Act 1990 and the NPPF (paragraph 204) which require that the review should take place periodically to ensure Conservation Areas or parts of Areas still justify their status for designation.
 The NPPF cautions local planning authorities to ensure that the designated area justifies designation because of its special architectural or historic interest in order to ensure that the concept of conservation is not devalued through the designation of areas that lack this special interest and this is reiterated in Historic England's Advice Note I: Conservation Area Appraisal, Designation and Management.01

 Areas included consist of parts of town that have interesting historic buildings not originally included within the boundary with a particular focus on areas which reflect the industrial heritage of Dereham and the growth of population and prosperity which came with it.

-A number of the areas proposed for exclusion from the boundary, namely areas 'J' and 'G' are areas of landscape with little to no architectural and historic interest.
+A number of the areas excluded from the boundary, namely areas 'J' and 'G' are areas of landscape with little to no architectural and historic interest.
 Whilst 'G' has some historic interest, through past associations with a large estate, its separation from the estate and twentieth century landscaping as a golf course does not merit sufficient historic interest to include in the Conservation Area.
-Areas 'F' and 'I', whilst containing listed buildings of historic and architectural interest, are proposed for exclusion due to their private and outlying character which are not considered to contribute to the unique special interest of Dereham's Conservation Area.
-In some instances, the area proposed for exclusion has been developed since the original designation and is now populated with modern buildings of no historic interest.
-The areas of landscape proposed for exclusion may be more appropriately identified in the Local Plan or Neighbourhood Plan.
+Areas 'F' and 'I', whilst containing listed buildings of historic and architectural interest, were excluded due to their private and outlying character which are not considered to contribute to the unique special interest of Dereham's Conservation Area.
+In some instances, the excluded area has been developed since the original designation and is now populated with modern buildings of no historic interest.
+The excluded areas of landscape may be more appropriately identified in the Local Plan or Neighbourhood Plan.

+- Areas 'F' and 'l' proposed for Exclusion contain buildings which have enough heritage significance in themselves to be separately designated as Listed Buildings.
+This provides them with a greater level of statutory protection than Conservation Area designation provides.

+- A Conservation Area focuses on special architectural or historic interest.
+Landscape areas proposed for exclusion do not have sufficient historic or architectural interest to be included in the Conservation Area boundary.

+Some fall within the setting of the Conservation Area and some may be more appropriately identified in the Local Plan or Neighborhood Plan.

 Historic England, 2019, Conservation Area Appraisal, Designation and Management Second edition, Historic England Advice Note 1 Swindon.
 Historic England, p.8.

 Boundary Changes Plan

-- Existing Conservation Area Boundary
+- Conservation Area Boundary

 - Included in the Conservation Area Boundary

 - A Park Road

 - B London Road School

 - C Commercial Road

 - D Norwich Road and Industrial Buildings

 - Excluded from the Conservation Area Boundary

 - E Vicarage Meadows Road

 - F Heathfields and Humbletoft

 - G Golf Course

 - H Quebec Hall

 - Northgate High School Playing Fields

 - J River and Scrubland

 This plan is not to scale

-8.2 Proposed Boundary Changes

-8.2.1 Areas proposed for inclusion within the Boundary

-A: Park Road
+8.2 Boundary Changes 8.2.1 Areas included within the Boundary A: Park Road

-- The terraced houses on Park Road reflect the development of Dereham following the coming of the railway and industrial success during the later nineteenth century. - The terraced houses are attractive and wellpreserved with a higher level of architectural detailing than is standard for terraces in Dereham. - The Trinity Methodist Church is a distinctive and attractive building in the streetscape which reflects the growing community of Methodists in Dereham during the later nineteenth century.
+Reasons for Inclusion - The terraced houses on Park Road reflect the development of Dereham following the coming of the railway and industrial success during the later nineteenth century. - The terraced houses are attractive and wellpreserved with a higher level of architectural detailing than is standard for terraces in Dereham. - The Trinity Methodist Church is a distinctive and attractive building in the streetscape which reflects the growing community of Methodists in Dereham during the later nineteenth century.